 The United States Environmental Protection Agency (EPA) developed this course in support of the GMI and in conjunction with the United Nations Economic Commission for Europe (UNECE).
+What is the GMI?

 This course introduces principles for assessing the potential of developing projects to capture and/or use Coal Mine Methane (CMM).
-The general approach described in the course should be underpinned by mine-specific data and analyses, allowing the principles to be tailored to the unique conditions at each mine.
+The introduced general approach should be underpinned by mine-specific data and analyses, allowing the principles to be tailored to the unique conditions at each mine.
 Ideally, such an assessment will lead to project development and implementation.

-What is the GMI?
+What Is the Global Methane Initiative?